betterscientificsoftware/bssw.io/Articles/Blog/2021-07-RateYourProject.md

 M.A.
 Heroux et al. (2020) Lightweight Software Process Improvement Using Productivity and Sustainability Improvement Planning (PSIP).
 In: Juckeland G., Chandrasekaran S. (eds.)
 Tools and Techniques for High Performance Computing.
 HUST 2019, SE-HER 2019, WIHPC 2019.
 Communications in Computer and Information Science, vol 1190.
 Springer, Cham. https://doi.org/10.1007/978-3-030-44728-1_6.

-E. Pourmal, R. Milewicz and E. Gonsiorowski, Using the PSIP Toolkit to Achieve Your Goals – A Case Study at The HDF Group, webinar, July 2021, [(slides, recording)](https://ideas-productivity.org/events/hpc-best-practices-webinars/#webinar053).
+E. Pourmal, R. Milewicz and E. Gonsiorowski, Using the PSIP Toolkit to Achieve Your Goals – A Case Study at The HDF Group, webinar, June 2021, [(slides, recording)](https://ideas-productivity.org/events/hpc-best-practices-webinars/#webinar053).

 ### Author bio